Qumulo/docs/_includes/content-reuse/cnq-guide/deployment-agnostic-cluster-compute-cache-resources.md

    You can use the Web UI to create and manage [NFS exports](../nfs/creating-nfs-export.html), [SMB shares](../smb/creating-smb-share.html), [snapshots](../snapshots/managing-snapshots.html), and [continuous replication relationships](../replicating-data/creating-managing-continuous-replication-relationship.html) You can also [join your cluster to Active Directory](https://care.qumulo.com/s/article/Join-your-Qumulo-Cluster-to-Active-Directory), [configure LDAP](../authentication-qumulo-core/configuring-ldap.html), and [perform many other operations](../).

 1. Mount your Qumulo file system by using NFS or SMB and your cluster's DNS name or IP address.

-   {% include tip.html content="You can configure DNS names with a Route 53 private hosted zone by using a template." %}